TG9541/stm8ef/README.md

 ## Steps for creating a new board variant

-For creating a variant, simply create a copy of the base variant's folder (e.g. CORE).
-By running `make BOARD=<folderName> flash` it can be compiled, and programmed to the target.
+For creating a variant, simply copy the base variant's folder (e.g. CORE).
+By running `make BOARD=<folderName> flash` will be compiled, and programmed to the target.
+Other STM8S variants can be supported by a putting a matching `stm8device.inc` file into the board folder.

 ## Disclaimer, copyright

-Tl;dr: this is a hobby project!
-Don't use this code for anything that requires any kind of correctness, support, dependability.
-Different licenses may apply to the code in this GitHub repository, some of which may require you to make derived work publically available!
+TL;DR: This is a hobby project!
+Don't use the code for any application that requires support, correctness, or dependability.
+Please note that different licenses may apply to the code, some of which might requirement that derived work is made publically available!

 Please refer to LICENSE.md for details.